 Allen School Peer Advising

-Our Mission: Allen School Peer Advisers work under the direction of the Allen School Academic Advising Team to assist current and prospective students navigate their undergraduate experience.
+Our Mission: Allen School Peer Advisers work under the direction of the Allen School Academic Advising Team to assist current and prospective students in navigating their undergraduate experience.

-- Providing academic and career advice grounded in their experiences as a current Allen School student
+- Providing academic and career advice grounded in their experiences as current Allen School students

 - Educating students on degree requirements, admissions processes, and important policies and procedures